 My mom used to like to tell a story about me playing with a piece of string when I was two or three years old.
 I had twisted it into a shape and told her it was an animal (I think it was a dog) and she said it looked just like whatever I'd said it was.
 So, being the indulgent and supportive parents they were, they made sure that I always had plenty of art supplies around to experiment with.I'm especially drawn to speculative/science fiction, fantasy and classic horror themes, probably due to early exposure to books in these fields, Bullfinch's Mythology, local comics dealers and especially lots of classic science fiction and old black & white horror films on Saturday afternoon and late night TV when I was little.
 In fact, this has been such a strong influence that, since I was seven years old, I've wanted to work in a creature shop making monsters and aliens for films.

-I’ve loved ancient art, Assyrian and Greek in particular, since I was very young, as well as work by the Renaissance masters.
-Contemporary work by (my hero!)
-Frank Frazetta made a particular impact on me at an early age, and also Ray Harryhausen and his work in Jason and the Argonauts.
-I also particularly admire the work of the animalier, Antoine-Louis Barye, especially his bronze sculpture of a tiger hunt.
-And although I can't list him as an early influence, I'm also a huge fan of Brom's work.
+I've loved ancient art, Assyrian and Greek in particular, since I was very young, as well as work by the Renaissance masters.
+Frank Frazetta's work made a particular impact on me at an early age and also Ray Harryhausen and his work in Jason and the Argonauts.
+I also admire the work of the animalier, Antoine-Louis Barye, especially his bronze sculpture of a tiger hunt.

 While I think of myself primarily as a sculptor, I also am drawn to painting, stop-motion animation, and digital work, including visual FX and 3D modeling and animation.